 Required Forms & Waivers

-All registrants must complete the registration agreements, waivers, and medical information either on the paper registration form or online.
-Completed, signed forms and waivers are required before youth will be allowed to participate - including the new system-wide University of Minnesota Covid waiver and release form.
+All registrants must complete the registration agreement, waivers, and medical information either on the paper registration form or online.
+Completed, signed forms and waivers are required before youth will be allowed to participate - this includes the new system-wide University of Minnesota Covid waiver and release form.

 Fax, email, or deliver completed waivers to the office at least one week in advance of the program start date.
 Contact the YP Office at [email protected] if you need a hard copy of waivers.

 Special Registration Deadlines

-Registration for camps the week of June 13th closes on Sunday, May 29th, 2022.
-There is an early registration deadline for the week of July 11th - registrations will be accepted no later than June 26th.
-All other registrations close one week prior to the start date, on Sunday.
+Registration for the week of June 19th closes on Sunday, June 4th, 2023.
+There is an early registration deadline for camps the week of July 10th - registrations will be accepted no later than June 25th.
+All other registrations close two Sunday’s prior to that camp’s start date.